dinhanhthi/dinhanhthi.com/_posts/time-series/2020-03-04-date-time-tips.md

 ~~~
 </div>

-We can make some arithmetic with them,
+We can make some arithmetic with them.

 ## Timedelta to offset string